DFE-Digital/get-into-teaching-app/app/views/content/ways-to-train.md

 <a class="button" href="https://www.find-postgraduate-teacher-training.service.gov.uk/">Find university training</a>

-### Learn on the job in schools near you
+### Training led by a school or group of schools

-If you already have a degree and want to spend as much time as possible in practical learning, you can find a training programme led by a school or group of schools.
+If you already have a degree you can learn as you teach in a school or group of schools.

 You'll only spend about about a fifth of your time in academic learning.